HELEN CLARA HEMSLEY

 Photo 2: Intimacy, 2015 by Josefine Rønsholt Smith.
 Photo by Aske Rif Torbensen.

 GALLERY is a new exhibition window concept, presenting international contemporary jewellery.
-The first exhibition is a group show and will be held in the window of Josefine Rønsholt Smith’s studio and shop, KNAEKKETHVID, in central Copenhagen.
+The first exhibition was a group show held in the window of Josefine Rønsholt Smith’s studio and shop, KNAEKKETHVID, in central Copenhagen.

 With a bright and diverse group of exhibitors, GALLERY opens up for a dynamic segment of the contemporary jewellery world, and has a relevant and inspiring approach, as well as displaying a range of materials, methods, and topics.